 You’ll see biology mentioned a lot.
 That’s because I’m an evolutionary biologist.
 I’m Ross.
 I live in Tucson, Arizona, USA.
 I came here to get my Ph.D. in Entomology, studying a termite endemic to the Sonoran Desert.
 Since then, I’ve built computer networks for various entities, but I’ve kept my hand in observing the natural world.
+Lately, I’ve been hanging out again at my alma mater, the University of Arizona.
 I’m also a reasonably accomplished endurance athlete, using feet most of my life, but adding bicycles as my feet let me down in midlife.
 My first two “century” events, as the biker crowd labels 100 mile bike rides, were on foot, not bikes.
 I’ve done a fair number of centuries and a bit further since I had to resort to bikes.
-I’m still the co-administrator of the trail run series held in the mountains around Tucson.
+For many years, I was the co-administrator of the trail run series held in the mountains around Tucson.
 My wife Pam is a doctor/photographer who helps me explore and figure things out.

 I like to claim that my diverse background in academics, technology, and athletics helps me evaluate the world a bit differently.
 Truth be told, it’s probably the reverse.
 Broad curiosity led to broad interests and a different perspective.
 Well, you decide about the perspective.